Fake onion links

 Cybersecurity researchers often use onion links to study hidden networks.
-However, fake onion links are becoming a serious threat.
+However, Fake onion links often appear as fake onion services or malicious onion links, commonly used by darknet phishing sites to deceive researchers..
 These malicious pages imitate legitimate sites, making it easy to mislead even experienced investigators.
+Post-takedown darknet markets, Spot fake darkweb links and phishing on the darknet

 Understanding Fake Links